Abstract

 - Cut along the lines and make a stack of happy and a stack of sad faces.

 - If you do not have a digital camera or scanner you can use the webcam to take pictures in Teachable Machine.
-This will be explained in step 10.
+This will be explained below.

 If you have a digital camera or scanner and can easily transfer the files to the computer:

-- For each drawing, place the face on a plain background like a sheet of colored construction paper, as shown in Figure 5, so the tool does not get distracted by the environment.
+- For each drawing, place the face on a plain background like a sheet of colored construction paper, as shown in Figure 5.
 Take a picture or scan.
 Try your best to take every picture the same way, laying the sad/happy face in the same spot, at the same angle, same distance, etc.

 Figure 5.
 A drawing that is ready to be photographed (lower right corner), and six drawings that have already been photographed (upper left corner).